 To tap into China’s “outbound” commerce market, which is, of course, huge, Chen cautioned that, “You really have to immerse yourself in its culture and business practice and develop a deep relationship with the regulators and government agencies.”

-China’s government entities, he said, are relatively open-minded, as is the central bank, when it comes to FX and other currency policies.
+China’s government entities, he said, are relatively open-minded, as is the central bank, when it comes to FX (foreign exchange) and other currency policies.

 This is where PingPong Global stands out from all FinTech players, said Chen.
 Most companies come to China and minimally staff an office in Hong Kong or Shanghai and/or loosely partner with other providers.